hamshom/Predictive_Maintenance_NSIN_MarineCorps/README.md

 ### Dependencies:
-1. Flask: An open source lightweight web framework built in Python to deploy web applications.
+* Flask: An open source lightweight web framework built in Python to deploy web applications.
+* Docker: A computer program that performs operating-system-level virtualization, also known as containerization